jejjohnson/uncertain_gps/docs/taylor.md

   > First time the moment matching **and** linearized version appears in the GP literature.
 * Learning with Uncertainty-Gaussian Processes and Relevance Vector Machines - Candela (2004) - Thesis
   > Full law of iterated expectations and conditional variance.
+* Gaussian Process Training with Input Noise - McHutchon & Rasmussen et. al. (2012) - NeuRIPS
+  > Used the same logic but instead of just approximated the posterior, they also applied this to the model which resulted in an iterative procedure.
+* Multi-class Gaussian Process Classification with Noisy Inputs - Villacampa-Calvo et. al. (2020) - [axriv]()
+  > Applied the first order approximation using the Taylor expansion for a classification problem.
+Compared this to the variational inference.

 ---